davidbalbert/spreadsheet.js/README.md

 # spreadsheet.js

-A simple spreadsheet using React and [ohm](https://github.com/harc/ohm/).
+A simple spreadsheet in the browser.
 Supports arithmetic formulas including cell references (e.g. `= A1 + B2`), and keyboard navigation.

 ## Running